wjtin3/greenpulse-backend-iter3/guides/CALCULATOR_API_GUIDE.md

 ## 3. Food Calculator API

-> **Note**: All text inputs are case-insensitive.
-You can use any combination of uppercase and lowercase letters.
+> **Note**: The food calculator now uses a simplified 3-question structure with frequency-based calculations instead of specific quantities.
+All text inputs are case-insensitive.

 ### Endpoint
 ```